Ransomware: what is it and how to get rid of it?

 How does ransomware work?

 Ransomware typically spreads in the same way as a computer worm that loads a malicious program.
-It enters the system through a file downloaded by email or a fault in the network.
+It enters the system via a file downloaded by mail or a fault in the network.
 The latter will target file types with sentimental or practical value (photo, video, DOC, PDF, etc.) and encrypt them with a very strong double key (2048-bit RSA).

 After a few minutes, your most sensitive files become inaccessible and a message appears on your screen.
 The latter invites you to pay a sum of money to recover the private key used for encryption and thus find your data.
-Of course, the means of payment is discreet: Paypal, Bitcoin, etc.
+Of course the payment method is discreet: Paypal, Bitcoin, etc.

 malware-ransomware-protection

-There are indeed other ways ransomware.
+There are in fact other ways of working ransomware.
 Some will saturate your screen with porn images to make you pay.
-The users then go to the cash register to avoid being taken for perverts.
+Users then checkout to avoid being mistaken for perverts.

-Others will deny access to Windows.
-The ransomware do not hesitate to pass themselves off as the police or as a government organization!
-On the warning window, you will be able to see your country's police logo and a message that will tell you that a hacker has used your PC to download movies illegally and that you need to pay a fine.
-Most of the time people pay for fear of ending up in court.
+Others will prohibit access to Windows.
+THE ransomware do not hesitate to pose as the police or a government organization!
+On the warning window, you will see the logo of your country's police and a message that will explain that a hacker has used your PC to download movies illegally and that you need to pay a fine.
+Most of the time, people pay for fear of ending up in court.

 ransomware-interface